Skewwl/reading-notes/class-11.md

 - How does Grid layout differ from Flex?

+Flexbox is considered a one dimensional layout while grid is a two dimensional layout.

 - Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences.

+The grid container is element on which display: grid is applied.
+It’s the direct parent of all the grid items.
+The grid items are the children (i.e. direct descendants) of the grid container.
+The grid lines are the dividing lines that make up the structure of the grid.
+They can be either vertical (“column grid lines”) or horizontal (“row grid lines”) and reside on either side of a row or column.

 ## Responsive Images

 - Besides making a site visually appealing across different screen sizes, why should developers make images responsive?

+We want to display identical image content, just larger or smaller depending on the device.

 - Define the following <img> attributes srcset and sizes.
 Write an example of how they are used.